-Anti-Discrimination NSW has collaborated with 13YARN to produce a new referendum resilience resource called 6 ways to look after yourself and mob during The Voice referendum debate.
+In June 2023, Anti-Discrimination NSW launched a referendum resilience resource called 6 ways to look after yourself and mob during The Voice referendum debate.
+The resource was developed in collaboration with 13YARN.

 The Voice referendum has opened up debate in Australia.
 There is much discussion about Aboriginal and Torres Strait Islander people and their communities.
 Some comments are hurtful.
 Other comments or behaviour may be against the law.
 In NSW, both race discrimination and racial vilification are against the law.